 Call for Abstracts

-For more information about submitting an abstract see the call for abstracts information page or download the call for abstracts leaflet.
+Don't miss this chance to submit an abstract for the NET2013 Conference.
+If you would like more information about submitting an abstract please see the call for abstracts information pages on this website or download the call for abstracts leaflet.

-We are delighted to announce that keynote speakers for 2012 will be: Professor Mary Chiarella, Professor of Nursing, Sydney Nursing School, University of Sydney, Australia
+We are delighted to announce that one of our keynote speakers for 2013 will be:

 Jill_Rogers_logo